What’s the problem?

 – If you still can’t tell, call us out for unit checkup and we can verify it for you

 Everyone with an R-22 system?
 No

-However, people who have a slow freon leak needing 1-2lbs per year would want to get ahead of this issue.
-A Freon leak is like a leak in your tire.
+However, people who have a slow refrigerant leak needing 1-2lbs per year would want to get ahead of this issue.
+A refrigerant leak is like a leak in your tire.
 It gradually gets larger with time and at some point you will have to get a repair.
 Start planning to replace you AC system now to avoid these cost concerns in the next few years.

 How about people needing more than 2lbs annually?
 You need to get ahead of this to avoid volatile prices and we suggest scheduling a meeting with us to discuss your options.